-No need to miss out on your favorite takeout meals just because you’re eating clean now!
-This Whole30 Chicken Teriyaki has ONLY 6 ingredients!
-It comes together quick, and doesn’t skimp on flavor.
+No need to miss out on your favorite takeout meals just because you're eating clean now!
+This Healthy Chicken Teriyaki has ONLY 6 ingredients!
+It comes together quick, and doesn't skimp on flavor.

 Like I said, only 6 ingredients are needed!
-You’ll need:
+See the recipe card for quantities.
+You'll need:

 - Sesame oil